 - Treatment involves replacing lost fluids and electrolytes.
 Depending on the cause of the problem, a person might also need medication to stop the diarrhea or treat an infection.
 Children may need an oral rehydration solution to replace lost fluids and electrolytes.

-- Call the doctor if a person with diarrhea has severe pain in the abdomen or rectum, a fever of 102 degrees Fahrenheit or higher, blood in the stool, signs of dehydration, or diarrhea for more than 3 days.
+- Call a healthcare provider if a person with diarrhea has severe pain in the abdomen or rectum, a fever of 102 degrees Fahrenheit or higher, blood in the stool, signs of dehydration, or diarrhea for more than 3 days.

 Adapted from NIH Publication No. 04-2749, October 2003; the text of this article is not copyrighted.